spectrocloud/librarium/content/docs/12-enterprise-version/00-on-prem-system-requirements.md

 | **VMWare Quick Start Mode**  | A single VM deployment of the platform that is ideal for use in Proofs of Concept (PoCs). |
 | **Helm Chart Mode**  | Install Palette in an existing Kubernetes cluster using a Helm Chart. |

-The next sections below describe the standard requirements and highlight specific requirements for all modes.
+The next sections below describe specific requirements for all modes.

 <br />